inex/ixp-manager-docs-md/docs/dev/docker.md

 ![PhpStorm/Docker PHP Remote Debug Configuration](img/docker-devint-phpstorm.png)

+* you should see this new configuration selected on the top right (if not, please refer to PhpStorm documentation)
 * under the *Run* menu, click *Start listening for PHP Debug connections*

 For testing, set a break point in `public/index.php` and access your development IXP Manager using your new browser plugin.
+You should be able to step through each statement and - presuming your mappings are correctly set up - step into any file in the project.

+**Profiling and Function Traces**

+You may have noticed in the Xdebug configuration above, we have allowed for the triggering of function traces and profiling also.
+The browser plugins should support these - certainly the Firefox one does *(leave the trigger key blank in both cases)*.

+When you request an IXP Manager page via Firefox with profiling enabled, you will find the *cachegrind* file in `$IXPHOME/storage/tmp` on your own system You can then view this in PhpStorm via the menu *Tools -> Analyze Xdebug Profiler Snapshot...*.

+Function traces can be found in the same directory - these are just text files.